Program Graduates Nearly 200 Students in Two Decades

 “The money ends up not even being the most important part.
 It was knowing that my life would be changed… knowing that someone was willing to take a risk on me and that a student from the high school that I graduated from could achieve this,” said Covahey ’08, now director of college success at CollegeBound Foundation.

 Launched in 2000, IAP provides a full scholarship and additional support to exceptional students who demonstrate academic ability, uncommon persistence and maturity in overcoming challenges.
 Originally designed for students from Baltimore City, the program has grown to include Prince George’s and Montgomery counties.

 Following UMD's commencement next week, it will count a total of 188 graduates, many of whom have gone on to earn advanced degrees, launch successful careers in education, medicine, business and more, and serve their communities.

-The program recently expanded through a $6.8 million gift from a Chicago couple, who made the largest gift to IAP and to the Maryland Promise Program, created by a 2017 investment from the A. James & Alice B. Clark Foundation.
+The program recently expanded through a $6.8 million gift from a Boston couple, who made the largest gift to IAP and to the Maryland Promise Program, created by a 2017 investment from the A. James & Alice B. Clark Foundation.

 That landmark gift, along with student and alumni achievements, was celebrated at a May 12 virtual reception.
 (An anniversary celebration was postponed last year because of the COVID-19 pandemic.)